Prairie Meadows Casino Remains Open Amid Coronavirus Concerns

-ALTOONA, Iowa -- Prairie Meadows Racetrack and Casino will remain open for business, despite the governor’s recommendation to cancel all events with more than 250 people.
+ALTOONA, Iowa -- Prairie Meadows Racetrack and Casino will remain open for business, despite the governor’s recommendation to cancel mass gatherings.

 Prairie Meadows President and CEO Gary Palmer says it will remain open so its more than 1,400 employees will not be without work during this time.